maydayofhighbury/Google-Data-Analytics-Capstone-Case-Study-Cyclistic-Bike-Share/README.md

 ## Business Task
 Cyclistic’s marketing team wants to better understand how annual members and casual riders use their bike-share service.
 The main goal is to identify differences in usage patterns and develop actionable recommendations to convert casual riders into annual members.

-**Key Question:**
+**Key Questions:**
-How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ---